 - Prochlorperazine (Stemetil) used to treat dizziness and nausea

-- Metoclopromide (Maxolon) used to treat nausea and indigestion.
+- Metoclopromide (Maxolon, Plasil) used to treat nausea and indigestion.

 The symptoms of drug-induced parkinsonism tend to stay the same.
 Only in rare cases do they progress as the symptoms of Parkinson’s do.
 Most people will recover within months, and often within hours or days, of stopping the drug that caused the dopamine block.